Null Hypothesis Significance Testing

 interval_diff |> tidy() |> select(term, estimate, std.error, statistic)

-Thus, our estimate of the regression slope (which captures the mean difference in WTP between the CI condition and the PI condition) is 29.36551, the standard error for this estimate is 3.408571, and by dividing the estimate by the standard error we compute the test statistic, 8.615199, which provides us with the number of standard errors are sample estimate is away from the null hypothesis value (0).
+Using the estimates from tidy(), we divide the estimate by the standard error to compute the test statistic, ~8.6, which provides us with the number of standard errors are sample estimate is away from the null hypothesis value (0).
 Note that the tidy() function computes this for us, it’s labeled statistic in the output.

-In this instance, we find that the test statistic when using the non-parametric and parametric approach is quite similar.
+In this instance, we find that the test statistic when using the bootstrap and parametric/theory-based approach is nearly the same.
 In both cases the sample estimate is about 8.6 standard errors away from the null hypothesis value of 0.
+Therefore, for this study, both methods for computing the SE lead to the same result.

-The corresponding p-value (see p.value in the output) encapsulates the probability of encountering a t-statistic as extreme as ours (or even more so, i.e., beyond ±1.963) under the presumption that the null hypothesis holds.
-Effectively, it gauges the likelihood of witnessing a mean as far detached from 0 (our null hypothesis value) by mere random chance.
-Let’s reveal the p-value in the output of our regression model fitted using the parametric approach:
+The corresponding p-value (see p.value in the output below) from the tidy output provides the probability of encountering a t-statistic as extreme as ours (or even more so) under the presumption that the null hypothesis istrue.

 interval_diff |> tidy() |> select(term, estimate, std.error, statistic, p.value)